sam2829/project-4-royal-sam/README.md

 - Hamburger menu for navbar on mobile devices.
 - Ability to perform CRUD functionality on Profiles, Reviews, Comments and Bookings.
 - Restricted role-based features for leaving reviews and comments, booking and editing tee times.
-- Homepage welcomeing user to the site and links to navigate through the site and options to login or register and account.
+- Homepage welcoming user to the site and links to navigate through the site and options to login or register and account.

 [Back to top](#royal-sam-golf-club)